RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 ## Live Collab

 Services link [Splice](https://splice.com) exist, but they are paid.
 Live does not get credit for these third party services unless/until it's integrated directly in to the software.

+## Live Modularity

+The rating does not consider [Max for Live](https://www.ableton.com/en/live/max-for-live/).

 # Bitwig Notes